liorelisberg/openai-chatbot-app/SECURITY.md

    - Regenerate your key if you suspect it has been compromised

 2. **Key Usage**
-   - This app uses environment variables with the react-native-dotenv package
+   - The API key is loaded securely at runtime via the Expo Constants and environment variables
-   - The key is loaded securely at runtime from your `.env` file
+   - The configuration is managed in `src/config/env.ts`

 ## Best Practices